 However, if you are in the 30% or so who have yet to begin ASC 842 adoption, then you are in luck.
 This is the time to take advantage of a possible extension and bring your organization up to speed and into compliance.

-Take the first step in getting compliant.
-Schedule a call with one of our ASC 842 experts to find out how need to get started.
+Take the first step in getting compliant, schedule a call with one of our ASC 842 compliance experts to find out how need to get started.